ace-cooper/gmaps-scraper/README.md

 # gmaps-scraper

-Just a POC to scrape google maps for business data.
+Just a POC for scraping business data from Google Maps.